 Kansas City-Style Ribs Recipe

 Our family recipe for ribs has evolved to near perfection.
-These country-style beauties are a legend in our close circle. — Linda Schend, Kenosha, WI
+These country-style beauties are a legend in our close circle. —Linda Schend, Kenosha, Wisconsin

 - 1-1/3 cups packed brown sugar

 - 2 teaspoons each garlic powder, onion powder and smoked paprika